 Cell Surface Receptors

-Globular proteins are also found in all the cell membranes.
+Globular proteins are also found in all cell membranes.
 Some of these membrane proteins act as cell surface receptors.
 The signaling molecules like hormones, neurotransmitters, etc. perform their action by binding to these receptor molecules.

 Immunoglobulins are also called antibodies.
 These are the globular proteins found in the blood.
 They are an important component of our immune system.
 Antibodies recognize the antigens and bind them, initiating an immune response.
 The immune response thus generated protects our body against the foreign harmful invading agents.

 Various globular proteins act as transport proteins carrying different substances in the body.
-Some examples of these transport proteins include hemoglobin, myoglobin, albumin, haptoglobin, ceruloplasmin, etc. A brief detail of these transport proteins is mentioned below.
+Some examples of these transport proteins include haemoglobin, myoglobin, albumin, haptoglobin, ceruloplasmin, etc. A brief detail of these transport proteins is mentioned below.

 It is a globular protein found in red blood cells.
-Hemoglobin is the primary oxygen transporter in our body.
+Haemoglobin is the primary oxygen transporter in our body.
 It is made up of four polypeptide chains.
 It carries oxygen from the lungs to the peripheral areas of the body.

 Myoglobin is another globular protein involved in the process of oxygen transport.
 It consists of a single polypeptide chain.
 Myoglobin carries oxygen from tissues spaces to the cell cytoplasm.
-It has higher affinity for oxygen as compared to hemoglobin.
-The increased affinity of myoglobin allows it to bind to oxygen released by hemoglobin and low concentrations and deliver it to the cell.
+It has higher affinity for oxygen as compared to haemoglobin.
+The increased affinity of myoglobin allows it to bind to oxygen released by haemoglobin and low concentrations and deliver it to the cell.
 It also keeps oxygen stored in tissues spaces.

 It is a copper transporter protein found in plasma.
 It carries copper molecules and also helps to sequester them.